New Orleans, LA | November 13, 2022

 SIGCIS CONFERENCE ORGANIZING COMMITTEE

-Laine Nooney, New York University (SIGCIS Vice-Chair of Meetings)
+Laine Nooney, New York University (SIGCIS Co-Vice-Chair of Meetings)

 Xiaochang Li, Stanford University